a08001212/my_corkspace/README.md

 # my_corkspace
-I just want to running some shit ont x86 linux
+I just want to running some shit on x86 linux